Call for Abstract

 - Track 3-6Fuel cells

-Graphene-based composites are at present the main use of graphene effectively popularized on a vast scale.
-The quantity of items containing these composites is expanding constantly, from tennis rackets, to bikes, to skis.
-In any case, the execution of such items is not practically identical to that of immaculate graphene sheets, measured at the nanoscale, which effectively outflank settled materials, for example, steel, silicon, or copper.
-A key explanation behind this distinction in properties is that it is not yet completely seen how two-dimensional (2D) - based composites work at the nanoscale level and, all the more critically, what is a definitive execution (mechanical, electrical, and so on.) that can be accomplished when they are incorporated into a mass material.
+Graphene based composites is currently popularized on an enormous scale.
+These graphene-based composites are increasing constantly, and they are available in market for their use as tennis rackets, to bikes, to skis.
+The execution of such materials is not almost identical to that of immaculate graphene sheets, that are measured at the nanoscale, which excellently go around settled materials, for example, steel, silicon, or copper.
+A significant description behind this discrepancy in properties is that it is not yet entirely seen how two-dimensional (2D) - based composites work at the nanoscale level (mechanical, electrical, and so on.) when they are fused into a mass material.

 - Track 4-1Graphene Composites